infinity-arc/support-docs/README/First-time-login-to-web-mail.md

 Please followe these instructions to change your password.
 While in webmail, click on:

-1.Settings.

-1.Password.
+*Settings.

+*Password.

-    1.Enter your current password.
+    *Enter your current password.

-    1.Enter your new password.
+    *Enter your new password.

-    1.Confirm your new password.
+    *Confirm your new password.

-    1.Click on save.
+    *Click on save.

+# Email Setup

 ## Mobile/Desktop apps